Rang3l2/HTB-Walkthroughs/Easy-BountyHunter.md

 **18+__import__('os').system('bash')**
 ```

 The asterisk sysmbols are removed by the script.
 Next is the 18.
-This, after using the modulo operator against 7 will have a remainder of 4, which will clear the scripts check on line 33.
-The rest of the payload simply imports the "os" module and calling the function system to execute the bash command.
+This, after using the modulo operator against 7 will have a remainder of 4, which will clear the scripts check on line 33 of the script.
+The rest of the payload simply imports the "os" module and calls the function system to execute the bash command.
 This will spawn a root shell in the middle of the script running process.

 ```The ticket that will spawn a bash shell.